elliotpark410/Team-Profile-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 The Team Profile Generator is a command-line application that takes in information about employees on a software engineering team, then generates an index.html webpage that displays summaries for each person.
 The index.html is dynamically generated with user input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
-Test-driven development done with [Jest package](https://www.npmjs.com/package/jest).
+Test-driven development is done with [Jest package](https://www.npmjs.com/package/jest).
 The purpose of this application is so that developers can quickly create an engineering team summary for new projects.

 <br>